WARP-LAB/WARP-GUIDES-WEBPACK/07-lint/readme.md

 This tutorial will use [**JavaScript Standard Style**](https://github.com/feross/standard#who-uses-javascript-standard-style), but with a catch - enforcing semicolons.

-There is [JavaScript Semi-Standard Style](https://www.npmjs.com/package/semistandard) already, which is *All the goodness of standard/standard with semicolons sprinkled on top.* This tutorial will create such standard from scratch - will take *JavaScript Standard Style*, enforce semicolons and ass some *sprinkles on top*.
+There is [JavaScript Semi-Standard Style](https://www.npmjs.com/package/semistandard) already, which is *All the goodness of standard/standard with semicolons sprinkled on top.* This tutorial will create such standard from scratch - will take *JavaScript Standard Style*, enforce semicolons and add some *sprinkles on top*.

 Not using AirBnB, Google.